Chaco vs Teva: Who Makes the Better Adventure Sandal?

 I've found myself twice in the past few weeks being asked who makes better sandals, Chaco or Teva?
 It's a good question, and a question I've already done a ton of research on.
 I actually own both brands of sandal.
 I love both, and both have their pros & cons.
 SO here it is... my review of both sandals and who makes the better pair...

-The two sandals being compared: Chaco Z1 vs Teva Hurricane (both pictured above)
+The two sandals being compared: the Chaco Z1 & the Teva Hurricane (both pictured above)

-(Disclosure: First I have to say that I purchased both pairs of sandals myself and have not been compensated for this review.
-Also I might as well add that I come from a family that's forever worn Tevas and my first pair of sandals were Tevas.)
+(Disclosure: First I have to say that I purchased both pairs of sandals myself and have not been compensated for this review.)

 The Feel & Fit